chef-boneyard/knife-opc/README.md

 Will open $EDITOR.
 When finished, Knife will update the given OPC user.

+## knife opc user password USERNAME [PASSWORD | --enable_external_auth]

+Command for managing password and authentication for a user.

+The last argument should either be a string you want the password to or you can pass --enable_external_auth instead of a password to enable external authentication for this user.

 ## knife opc org list

   * `-w`, `--with-uri`: